lainAlien/lainBlog/README.md

 now licensed under the [cnpl-na v7+ license](https://git.pixie.town/thufie/npl-builder/src/branch/main/cnpl-na.md) dont do uncool crimes with it

 ## thought process
-I was high at work and thought "I bet I could make a blog" and then thought the whole thing out lol
+I smoked a weed and thought "I bet I could make a blog" and then thought the whole thing out lol

 ## installing
 *assuming u already have a web server running php*